HoussemDellai/kubernetes-ingress-tls-ssl-https/README.md

 # Kubernetes Ingress with TLS/SSL

-This repo is demoing the configuration for Ingress and HTTPS/TLS/SSL in Kubernetes.
+This repo is demoing the configuration for `Ingress and `HTTPS/TLS/SSL` in `Kubernetes`.

-In Kubernetes, we can expose the services publicly by choosing the type LoadBalancer.
-That will create a public IP address for each service.
+In `Kubernetes`, we can expose the services publicly by choosing the type LoadBalancer.
+That will create a `public IP` address for each service.
 But, we want to reduce the number of IP adresses to make some saving.
-And we want to map a URL like mycompany.com/login and mycompany.com/products to the right service object.
+And we want to map a URL like `mycompany.com/login` and `mycompany.com/products` to the right service object.
 Well, this could be done through Kubernetes Ingress resources.

 Kubernetes API doesn't provide an implementation for an ingress controller.
 So, we need to install it ourself.